About Get Bear Smart

-Get Bear Smart works to minimize the number of bears being killed as a result of bear-human conflicts, and to keep people and property safe as well.
-We do this by helping people learn about bears, how to prevent human-bear conflicts, and how to become bear smart communities.
+Get Bear Smart works to minimize the number of bears killed as a result of bear-human conflicts, and to keep people and property safe as well.
+We do this by helping people learn about bears, how to prevent human-bear conflicts and live with bears, and how to become Bear Smart communities.
+Being native to North America and on the landscape before humans, bears should be able to travel, find natural foods and secure habitat, mate and expand range, and connect with others.

-We have helped create a paradigm shift in people’s attitudes toward bears and other wildlife by replacing fear and misunderstanding with respect and understanding.
+We work to create a shift in people’s attitudes toward bears and other wildlife by replacing misunderstanding and fear with understanding and tools for coexisting with them.

 Who We Are